-The volunteer requirement has been suspended for the 2021-2022 academic year.
-However, under normal circumstances, a prerequisite for a student attending EIA is that the parent or guardian must accumulate a minimum total of 20 volunteer hours.
-A deposit of \$250.00 must be paid with the school fees as a guarantee that the volunteer hours are completed.
+A prerequisite for a student attending EIA is that the parent or guardian must accumulate a minimum total of 20 volunteer hours.
+A deposit of \$250.00 (yearly) must be paid with the school fees as a guarantee that the volunteer hours are completed.
 New families will still be required to pay this fee of \$250.00.
 This deposit will be forwarded to the parent's account for the next academic year upon completion of their 20 volunteer hours.
 Opportunities to volunteer may include but are not limited to: